kiritoS40/expense-tracker/README.md

 # Simple Expense Tracker App

 This is a minimalist expense tracker application built using Flutter.
 The app allows users to track their expenses across four categories: food, travel, leisure, and work.
 It features a simple chart to visualize expenses and a list to display all added expenses.
-Users can add, save, and delete expenses easily, with the option to include the date of the expense.
+Users can add, save, and delete expenses easily.
 ## Features

 - **Expense Categories:** Categorize expenses into food, travel, leisure, and work.